NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

 	* More difficult to setup and maintain

-Q & A or Database Design (review if time)
+Q & A on Database Design (review if time)
 -----------------------------------------

 1. Order doesn't matter